heathsc/gemBS-rs/README.md

 ----------
 Changelog:
 ----------
+    4.2.0 Move to new system to make latex top level doc allowing more flexibility.
     4.1.5 Ensure that all user supplied options are passed on to slurm scripts 4.1.4 Workaround for bug in plotters crate which could cause the generation of insertion size historgrams to hang